Fernando Cortés

 Fernando "Papi" Cortés Rodríguez (October 4, 1909 – 1979) was a Puerto Rican film actor, writer and director.
+During his career he was involved in all aspects of film production in Latin America and Spain.

 Early life

 He was born on October 4, 1909 in San Juan, Puerto Rico to Francisco J. Cortés González and Rosa Rodríguez Todd, both from San Juan.
-In 1932, while in New York City, Fernando Cortés married Puerto Rican childhood friend María del Pilar Cordero, who adopted the stage name of Mapy Cortés.
+In 1932, while in New York City, Fernando Cortés married Puerto Rican childhood friend María del Pilar Cordero Berrios, who adopted the stage name of Mapy Cortés.
+In 1921, Cortés made his debut in the silent film La historia de un torero.
+He then appeared in 1934's feature film Doña Francisquita.
 The couple soon traveled to Spain with a Cuban theatrical troupe.
 They worked on the Spanish stage, radio and film until the outbreak of the Civil War in 1936.
 Fernando progressively began to take a backseat as actor and baritone and focused on promoting the career of his wife Mapy, who became a noted vedette (showgirl with star status) in Barcelona.

 After the Spanish Civil War interrupted their careers, the couple worked in New York, San Juan, Buenos Aires, Havana and Caracas, occasionally starring in movies.
 They arrived to Mexico City in late 1940 and made their stage debut at the Teatro Follies, in a show headlined by the popular Mexican comedian Cantinflas.
 Despite early struggles to become household names, Mapy achieved Mexican film stardom in late 1941 and the couple settled in Mexico City.
 Initially, Fernando Cortés played supporting roles in his wife's films.
+They went on to appear in La liga de las canciones (1941), Internado para señoritas (1943), La corte del faraón (1944), Un beso en la noche, El Conde de Montecristo (1942) and Recien casados...
+No molestar (1951), among others.
+Individually, Cortés was involved as a director in several projects at Mexico.
 He then made a successful debut as director with La pícara Susana (1945), a comedy vehicle for his wife.